-Izidor Ruckel is the author of Abandoned for Life, revealing his life as a neglected Romanian orphan and ensuing adoption by an American family, and producer of the two-time award-winning documentary Given Our Chance.
+Izidor Ruckel is the author of Abandoned for Life, which reveals his life as a neglected Romanian orphan and ensuing adoption by an American family, and the producer of the two-time award-winning documentary Given Our Chance.

-Recent media interviews:
+Recent media interviews

 Izidor Ruckel was one of tens of thousands of neglected orphans discovered by Western media when Romania, recently freed from Communism’s 40-year grip, opened its doors to foreign press in 1990.
 ABC News 20/20 produced several reports that revealed the country’s brutal warehousing of disabled children, including a story that featured Izidor's particularly brutal orphanage.
 A San Diego couple, Danny and Marlys Ruckel, found out about Izidor and adopted him in 1991.

 Izidor was born healthy, the third child in his family, but became severely ill at 6 months old.
 After a lengthy hospital stay, Izidor’s legs became twisted and doctors told his parents he had contracted an unknown disease.
 His parents left him there and never came back.
-At the age of three, officials transferred Izidor to the Home Hospital for Irrecoverable Children, located in the northern town of Sighetu Marmatiei on the Romanian-Ukranian border.
+At the age of three, officials transferred Izidor to the Home Hospital for Irrecoverable Children, located in the northern town of Sighetu Marmatiei on the Romanian-Ukrainian border.
 Izidor survived appalling conditions for eight more years until American filmmaker John Upton made it his mission to help Izidor and his friends escape to America.

 Once Izidor arrived in the United States, doctors determined he had contracted polio as an infant.
 His untreated condition required several surgeries.
 But in the end, doctors were able to save his legs, designing a removable leg brace so he could function self-sufficiently.
 However, healing his heart took longer.
 Izidor credits God’s unconditional love and his adoptive parents’ steady support as the forces that broke through his bitterness from childhood trauma and allow him to lead an independent, productive life.

-In 2001, ABC News 20/20 accompanied 21-year-old Izidor back to Romania for the first time.
+In 2001, ABC News 20/20 accompanied 20-year-old Izidor back to Romania for the first time.
 Producers surprised Izidor when they reunited him with his birth family.
 He also visited the asylum he grew up in, where conditions had improved for some children, but not for the most severely disabled.
 In addition, some of his old friends had “aged out” of the child welfare system, released to beg in the streets or transferred to an old folks’ home.
 Romania halted all international adoptions in 2004, trapping the most vulnerable children in institutions.

 The trip inspired Izidor to write his autobiography, Abandoned for Life, in hopes that his story might help other orphans escape, as he did.
-Armed with his experience and a passion to give voice to those left behind, Izidor became a sought after orphan advocate, partnering with several organizations over the years to bring awareness to the issue.
+Armed with his experience and a passion to give voice to those left behind, Izidor became a sought-after orphan advocate, partnering with several organizations over the years to bring awareness to the issue.

-Izidor recently teamed up with another Romanian adoptee, filmmaker Alex King, to create a documentary on international adoption and Romanian orphans.
+Izidor teamed up with another Romanian adoptee, filmmaker Alex King, to create a documentary on international adoption and Romanian orphans.
 In 2014, Given Our Chance received the Platinum Remi Award at the Worldfest-Houston International Film Festival, as well as a My Hero Award from the My Hero International Film Festival.